Salah Zulfikar: Acting style

+Awards and honours

 Awards

-Salah Zulfikar received numerous awards through his thirty seven-year career including his first State Award from the Ministry of Culture for Best Actor in leading role for his performance in Soft Hands (Al Aydy Al Naema) in 1963.
-He won the State Award for Best Actor in a leading role for his performance in Dearer than my life (Aghla Min Hatati) in 1965.
-The next year, he won the State Award for Best Producer of the year for My Wife, the Director General (Mirati Moudir Aam) (1966), which also received the Best Film Award from the Catholic Center Film Festival.
-He won the State Award for Best Actor in a leading role for his performance in My Wife's Dignity (Karamet Zawgati) in 1967.
-He won State Award for Best Producer of the year for I Want a Solution (Oridu Hallan) in 1975.
+Zulfikar received numerous awards through his thirty seven-year career including his first State Award from the Ministry of Culture for Best Actor in leading role for his performance in Soft Hands in 1963.
+He won the State Award for Best Actor in a leading role for his performance in Aghla Min Hayati in 1965.
+The next year, he won the State Award for Best Producer of the year for My Wife, the Director General (1966), which also received the Best Film Award from the Egyptian Catholic Center for Cinema Festival.
+He won the State Award for Best Actor in a leading role for his performance in My Wife's Dignity in 1967.

+In 1975, He won State Award for Best Producer of the year for I Want a Solution.
 Zulfikar received an honorary Certificate of Appreciation from President Anwar El-Sadat on Art Day in 1979.
-In 1981 and after fourteen years from his last state's award as an actor, he won the State Award for Best Actor in a leading role for his performance in Secret Visit (Zeyara Serreya).
-Next year, he won the state award of Best Actor for his performance in a leading role for his performance in The Peacock (El Tawoos) in 1982 for the second consecutive time.
+In 1981 and after fourteen years from his last state's award as an actor, he won the State Award for Best Actor in a leading role for his performance in Secret Visit.
+Next year, he won the state award of Best Actor for his performance in a leading role for his performance in The Peacock (1982) for the second consecutive time.
 Later, in 1991, he received the Special Jury Award from Cairo International Film Festival.
 Zulfikar posthumously received the Honorary Award for his life's work from the National Egyptian Film Festival in 1994.